 I once had a leader who was an emphatic talker.
 Statements were made with no reservation in them about things – honestly – I simply didn’t believe.
 He would say stuff such as, “There is no way this would ever work.”
 Really?
 No way?
 Maybe the chance is limited, but no way?

 He impressed upon me enough I’ve always been hesitant about emphatic statements – unless they are Biblical truths, of course.

 But I have some emphatic statements to make.
 I’m calling them guarantees.
-And since I talk a great deal about leadership on this blog – these are leadership guarantees.

-Here are 7 guarantees about leadership:
+7 guarantees about leadership:

 Every decision you make will produce multiple responses.

 Some will agree.
 Others will not.
 And some will not care either way.

 Change is inevitable.
 You’ll have to lead through it.